 Review the Grand Lodge ENVSC Voluntary Service Guide and Lodge Veteran Chair Welcome Guide and become thoroughly familiar with their contents.

 Review the ENVSC Website (Elks.org) and become knowledgeable about its programs.
-Must also review periodically to stay up to date on any Grand Lodge Veterans information (SM)
+Must also review periodically to stay up to date on any Grand Lodge Veterans information (SM).

-Compile a list of ALL VAVS Representatives and the facilities they serve (SM)
+Compile a list of ALL VAVS Representatives and the facilities they serve.

 Communicate with the District Deputies to ensure they communicate with the Lodge Chairs in their District.
-(SM)

 Provide training opportunities at State and District meetings so volunteers are informed.
-(SM)

 Develop an annual plan or budget and ensure its compliance.
 Submit vouchers with receipts to the State Association when required.
-(SM)

 Train District Chairs when appointed.
-(SM)

 Screen and approve for certification of VAVs Representatives Nominees.
-(SM)

 Forward all VAVs appointment request to the PGER, State Sponsor for approval.
-(SM)

 Work with the State President to select two outstanding Elk (or Elk spouse) each year for special recognition by the ENVSC.
-(SM)

 Continually stay up to date about what is going on in at our State Veterans Hospital/Clinics, Veterans homes or other VA facilities.
-(SM)

 Oversee the Homeless Veterans Furniture Program in the State and ensure a point of contact is available for each site.
-(SM)

 Request the Lodges continue to maintain the Homeless Veteran Welcome Home Kits and recommend each Lodge maintains one kit on hand.
-(SM)

 Coordinate with VA Agencies and the Maine Veterans Bureau on the planning related to Veterans Stand Downs.
 Ensure District Representatives and Lodges understand their responsibilities and the importance of assistance.
-(SM)

 Assist Lodges in acquiring information on available grants, ENVSC funded programs, and how to get the programs started.
-(SM)

 Continually update and review ENVSC information and brief District Chairs to keep Lodges informed on any changes or upcoming events.
-(SM)